-Details expanded privacy rights for EU individuals including data breach notifications and additional security requirements for organizations
+- Details expanded privacy rights for EU individuals including data breach notifications and additional security requirements for organizations

-New customer profiling and monitoring requirements
+- New customer profiling and monitoring requirements

-Up to 20M Euros or 4% global revenue fine for organizations that fail to adhere to GDPR compliance obligations
+- Up to 20M Euros or 4% global revenue fine for organizations that fail to adhere to GDPR compliance obligations

 Dynamic Signal's GDPR Compliance Overview

-Dynamic Signal began our GDPR journey in 2017 by partnering with Navigant, an independent specialty consulting firm whose professional services include dispute, investigative, economic, operational, risk management technology, financial and regulatory advisory solutions.
+Dynamic Signal began our GDPR journey in 2017 by partnering with Navigant Consulting, an independent specialty consulting firm whose professional services include dispute, investigative, economic, operational, risk management technology, financial and regulatory advisory solutions.
 Navigant has a specialty in regulatory compliance and privacy.
 The Navigant team consists of privacy consultants who formerly worked for the European Data Protection Supervisor's office and the Federal Bureau of Investigation.
 The readiness program contains privacy management activities that map directly back to the articles set forth in GDPR and align with guidance provided by EU data protection authorities, as outlined below.

-Privacy Shield – Having ensured that our internal policies and practices conform to the Privacy Shield principles (www.privacyshield.gov), we haveself-certified with the EU-U.S. and Swiss-U.S. Privacy Shield self-certification program operated by the U.S. Department of Commerce.Also, as we provide for in our Data Protection Addendum, if Privacy Shield is no longer recognized as a legitimate basis for the transfer of Personal Data outside the EU, then we offer to our customers the EU Standard Contractual Clauses for such transfers.
+- Privacy Shield – Having ensured that our internal policies and practices conform to the Privacy Shield principles (www.privacyshield.gov), we haveself-certified with the EU-U.S. and Swiss-U.S. Privacy Shield self-certification program operated by the U.S. Department of Commerce, for which we are currently awaiting approval.Also, as we provide for in our Data Protection Addendum, if Privacy Shield is no longer recognized as a legitimate basis for the transfer of Personal Data outside the EU, then we offer to our customers the EU Standard Contractual Clauses for such transfers.

 - Vendor Compliance Maintenance – We are enhancing procedures and supporting documentation to assess vendors and procurement processes, including securing appropriate data protection and similar agreements with our vendors who handle personal data on our behalf.

-Data Security– In addition to enhancing policies and procedures to help minimize risks of improper use or protection of personal data, we are also enhancing our security practices and protocols.
+- Data Security– In addition to enhancing policies and procedures to help minimize risks of improper use or protection of personal data, we are also enhancing our security practices and protocols.
 For instance, we are conducting an SSAE 16 SOC2 internal audit in addition to our already SOC2 compliant data centers.
 We encrypt all platform data in transit and all backups.
 Our data logs are retained for 90 days and we delete all data at the end of our customer contract within 90 days from termination of the contract.

 - Data Protection Officer (DPO)– Dynamic Signal has appointed David Manek, CIPP/E, CIPM, from Navigant Consulting, to serve as its interim third-party DPO under the GDPR, with direct access to our executives.
 This provides an extra layer of governance and oversight for any data privacy concerns.

-Privacy Office – We have formed a Privacy Office and internal department liaisons who serve as the stewards of privacy going forward for Dynamic Signal, including members of our legal, architecture, security and customer success teams.
+- Privacy Office – We have formed a Privacy Office and internal department liaisons who serve as the stewards of privacy going forward for Dynamic Signal, including members of our legal, architecture, security and customer success teams.

-Employee Training– We have provided and will continue to provide all our employees with GDPR training to ensure that all employees approach each facet of their work with privacy in mind.
+- Employee Training– We have provided and will continue to provide all our employees with GDPR training to ensure that all employees approach each facet of their work with privacy in mind.